districtr/districtr/docs/11suggestions/philosophy.md

 It's important to add personality to the code by recalling the stories woven in the code by coders in the past.
-From this history, we can learn how old obstacles were over come and exposes us to different ways of thinking about how to solve problems.
-Learning the history of the features of the code also helps us identify the core of a feature, the different ways it is used and helps us copy clever solutions and imagine better ways of issuing a feature.
+From this history, we can learn how old obstacles were overcome and exposes us how different types of creativity solving problems.
+Learning the history of the features of the code also helps us identify the core of a feature, the ways it is used and helps us copy clever solutions and imagine better ways of issuing a feature.

 In short, as new people arrive, they can find themselves in the story of districtr and synchronize themselves with established patterns.